Categories

 Google Chrome, unfortunately, does not show this warning currently.

 These scams can be used to trick users into downloading malware, revealing personal information, or making unauthorized purchases.
-They are often delivered via social media, email, or SMS messages, and may target specific groups or individuals based on their demographics or behavior.
+They are often delivered via social media, email, or SMS and may target specific groups or individuals based on their demographics or behavior.

-To avoid push notification scams, you should be cautious of unexpected alerts, verify the legitimacy of any requests for personal or financial information, and only interact with notifications from trusted sources.
+To avoid push notification scams, you should be cautious of unexpected alerts, verify the legitimacy of requests for personal or financial information, and only interact with notifications from trusted sources.
 It is also recommended to keep mobile devices and web browsers up-to-date with the latest security patches and to use anti-virus software.

 In the case of free-gamms.site, when we enter the site we see a popup that tells us that